ARPA-SIMC/cosmo-model-training/README.md

 [singularity](http://singularity.lbl.gov/) on a generic Linux system.

-There is also a container for generating a Debian system suitable for performing most of the tutorial sections (only grib2 in grads is not supported at the moment); it can be used either for generating a Debian containerized environment or as a hint for installaton of prerequisites on a real Debian/Ubuntu system.
+There is also a container for generating a Debian system suitable for performing the tutorial (not fully tested however); it can be used either for generating a Debian containerized environment or as a hint for installation of prerequisites on a real Debian/Ubuntu system.